boazsegev/plezi/README.md

 It's also possible to define a number of controllers for a similar route.
 The controllers will answer in the order in which the routes are defined (this allows to group code by logic instead of url).

 \* please read the demo code for Plezi::StubRESTCtrl and Plezi::StubWSCtrl to learn more.
-Also, read more about the [GRHttp Websocket and HTTP server](https://github.com/boazsegev/GRHttp) at the core of Plezi to get more information about the amazing [HTTPRequest](http://www.rubydoc.info/github/boazsegev/GRHttp/master/GRHttp/HTTPRequest) and [HTTPResponse](http://www.rubydoc.info/github/boazsegev/GRHttp/master/GRHttp/HTTPResponse) objects.
+Also, read more about the [Iodine's Websocket and HTTP server](https://github.com/boazsegev/iodine) at the core of Plezi to get more information about the amazing [Request](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/Http/Request) and [Response](http://www.rubydoc.info/github/boazsegev/iodine/master/Iodine/Http/Response) objects.

 ## Native Websocket and Redis support